 with a constitutional delay in growth and puberty.”

-Since short stature is one of the main indications of delayed puberty in Indian girls and boys, medical experts will have to rule out the following conditions before making a diagnosis of CDGP:
+Since short stature is one of the main indications of the delay in Indian girls and boys, medical experts will have to rule out the following conditions before making a diagnosis of CDGP:

-In some cases, a chronic illness can affect the hormonal balance of a child and result in delayed puberty.
+In some cases, a chronic illness can affect the hormonal balance of a child and result in a late puberty.
 The following are some of the most common chronic causes of delayed puberty in females and males.

 2. Inflammatory bowel disease: